Integrals of motion and Robertson-Schr\"odinger correlated states of electromagnetic field in time-dependent linear media: Introduction

 \section{Introduction}

 Although the remarkable achievements have been made in classical and quantum optics, yet probably many properties of light still remain to be uncovered.
 For deeper understanding of its nature and more precise manipulation the light needs be quantized.
-The method of quantizing light propagating in free space is well known and appears in most quantum optics text books (see e.g. the book of Louisell \cite{louisell}, Scully and Zubairy \cite{scully}, Walls and Milburn \cite{walls}).
+The method of quantizing light propagating in free space is well known and can be found in most quantum optics text books \cite{louisell} -- \cite{walls}.
 Practically the same is the light quantization procedure in a stationary homogeneous and isotropic dielectric media, the only new feature being the reduced light velocity.
 The quantization of damped light is somewhat more subtle.
 It involves the quantum description of a single (or several) field oscillator(s) interacting with a reservoir with a large (infinite) number of degrees of freedom (see e.g. \cite{huttner92} and references therein) that makes the calculations rather lengthy.
 Besides, the Hamiltonians they used in the development of the theory are somewhat assumed ones, rather than having been derived in a consistent way from the classical electrodynamics.
-Recently publications by Choi and Yeon appeared \cite{choi03, choi04, choi05, choi06, choi10} (see also \cite{pedrosa09, choi10b}) where a scheme was proposed for quantizing the damped light in conducting (and nonstationary) linear media without link to a reservoir, resorting to the Caldirola-Kanai Hamiltonian \cite{CK} and to the Lewis-Riesenfeld dynamical invariant theory \cite{lewis}.
+A scheme was proposed for quantizing the damped light in conducting (and nonstationary) linear media in publications \cite{choi03} -- \cite{choi10b}, without link to a reservoir and resorting to the Caldirola-Kanai Hamiltonian \cite{CK} and to the Lewis-Riesenfeld dynamical invariant theory \cite{lewis}.
+There are some reason \cite{choi10, popp} to consider the damped light as bio-photons in squeezed states.

-Our main purpose here is to construct, in the framework of the Choi-Yeon quantization scheme \cite{choi05, choi06}, Robertson-Schr\"odinger correlated intelligent states \cite{dodonov80, trif94} of electromagnetic field (EMF) in nonstationary linear media and to examine some of their properties.
+The goal here is to construct Schr\"odinger Minimum Uncertainty States (SMUS -- widely known also as Robertson-Schr\"odinger correlated intelligent states) \cite{dodo80, trifo94} of electromagnetic field (e.-m. field) in time-dependent dielectric and conductive linear media and to examine some of their properties.
 We also consider the time evolution in such media of initial Glauber coherent states (CS) and Fock states and show that the conductivity and/or the electric permeability act as a correlating and squeezing factors.
 We resort to the linear dynamical invariant method, developed in papers by Malkin, Man'ko and Trifonov \cite{MMT69, MMT73} (see also \cite{holz}).